MadeInTexasLLC/MakeraCarveraCNC/README.md

-# Beginner's Guide to the Makera Carvera CNC with Fusion360
+# Beginner's Guide to the Makera Carvera CNC
-### Everything needed to get your Carvera CNC up and running with Fusion360
+### Everything needed to get your Carvera CNC up and running

 ## What This Guide Includes
 ### 1. Essential Bit Set (Extended) Tool Library for Fusion360 **[.tools File]**